-If you will be out of state for an election, apply to a receive an absentee or mail in ballot here.
+If you will be out of state for an election, apply to a receive vote by mail ballot here.
 The deadline is 7 days before the election.

 Forms are available on NJ's Department of State Website.
 Be sure to print out the form that corresponds to the county where you reside.
 Fill out the form and put it in the mail--no postage needed.
 Be aware:the deadline is 21 days before the election.

-You can also register to vote when you get your driver’s license or state ID from the DMV.
+You can also register to vote when you get your driver’s license or state ID from the New Jersey MVC.
 They will send your information to the Department of State on your behalf.

 Before you go:

 Look up your polling place & hours HERE Most polling places are open from 6AM to 8PM.

 There should be signs directing you “vote here”.
 Follow the signs, as most polling locations are schools or other institutions in large buildings.
 When you find the right room, there should be several people at a table, or multiple tables, with lists of names. ***If you are not on the list, check to see if you have the right location.*** Once it’s your turn, approach the table and give your name to the volunteer at the desk.

 IMPORTANT NOTE: In the state of New Jersey, you DO NOT need to show any form of ID to vote.
 It’s illegal to bar eligible people from voting.
 If this happens to you, try asking another volunteer for help, or leave and come back later.
 You can also call (866) OUR-VOTE to speak to a lawyer about your rights.